How does General Motors (NYSE:GM) fund its balance sheet?

 GM’s Total Debt to Asset Ratio

-When we measure General Motors’ total debt leverage against total assets, the chart above shows that the leverage ratio has been rising steadily over the last 5 years.
+All told, GM’s total debt against total assets has been rising steadily over the last 5 years.

 GM’s Total Liabilities to Asset Ratio

-This said, the total liabilities to asset ratio in the chart above shows the percentage of GM’s balance sheet being funded by liabilities.
+Similar to the total debt to assets ratio, the total liabilities to assets ratio measures the percentage of GM’s balance sheet being funded by liabilities.

-One notable trend in the chart is that the company’s capital structure has not changed much and has remained at around 80% over the past 5 years between 2015 and 2020.
+One notable trend in the chart is that GM’s capital structure has not changed much and the ratio has remained at around 80% over the past 5 years between 2015 and 2020.

 At this ratio, GM’s total asset or total fund was 80% liabilities, and the rest being equity.